jerluebke/cardiac_electrophys/protokoll.md

     1. In 1D
     2. In 2D
 5. Discussion
 A. Appendix
     1. Aliev & Panfilov: Parameter variation
     2. The code
+    3. Implementation of boundary conditions

 # 1. Introduction